shirley-wu/EAST/readme.md

 ### How to train the models

-Go to the repos listed above and follow their instructioffs.
+Go to the repos listed above and follow their instructions.
 This demo is just for presentation.